BA(H-W) MA(Lincoln UK) PhD(Otago) DipM(UK)

 Room 4.07a Otago Business School

 Shelagh has taught and researched in the areas of marketing and tourism since 1996.
-She joined the Marketing Department in 2002 after moving to New Zealand from the UK for a better quality of life and to undertake a doctorate.
-Her thesis investigates consumer narratives of commercial adventure experiences in relation to Generation Y, aspirations of 'cool' and identity creation.
+In 2002 she joined the Marketing Department, after moving to New Zealand from the UK for a better quality of life and to undertake a doctorate.
+Her thesis investigated consumer narratives of commercial adventure experiences in relation to Generation Y, aspirations of 'cool' and identity creation.

-When away from the University, Shelagh can be found on the top of the nearest mountain on either skis, crampons or mountain bike, accompanied by her trusty dog.
+When away from the University, I can be found on the top of the nearest mountain on either skis, crampons or mountain bike, accompanied by her trusty dog.